Is Code Compliance required to insure a house?

-- Home is a converted building (such as woolshed or garage) and the conversion was not consented.
+- Home is a converted building (such as a wool shed or garage) and the conversion was not consented.

-- A certificate of acceptance was applied for and not issued because the building work contained defects.
+- A certificate of acceptance was applied for and denied because the building work contained defects.

 - A safe and sanitary report confirmed the building work was unsafe and/or unsanitary.

 - The builder’s report on the home identified that the building was not structurally sound.

 How do you legalise existing building work?

 Building work carried out before 1 July 1992 without the appropriate building approval requires a safe and sanitary report.
 A safe and sanitary report does not serve as an approval of the unauthorised work, just a reassurance that the building is safe and sanitary.
 You will need to engage a professional such as a private building consultant or registered engineer to complete this report.
 It will be held on file with the local council.

 A certificate of acceptance is the appropriate way to legalise any work done after 1 July 1992.
 It provides limited assurance that the council has inspected the home and the completed building work complies with the building code at the time and contains no obvious defects.

 Initio is the pioneer of online house insurance in New Zealand.
 Founded in 2011 we’re a New Zealand-owned online insurance provider, backed by NZI.